Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/_sources/1_IntroductionToComputationalEthology.md

 ## Measuring Behavior
 The study of behavior started with rich, naturalistic observations of animals in their natural environments.
 But these observations were mostly qualitative and anecdotal descriptions, rather than quantitative measurements of behavior (see [George Romanes' *Animal Intelligence*](https://dl.tufts.edu/concern/pdfs/47429n35w) and [Desmond Morris' *The Naked Ape*](https://en.wikipedia.org/wiki/The_Naked_Ape) for such examples).

-A more systematic approach to measuring behavior was achieved by using scoring sheets of pre-defined behaviors of interest, and manually logging the occurence and duration of these behaviors at a given temporal resolution in specific time intervals.
+A more systematic approach to measuring behavior was achieved by using scoring sheets of pre-defined behaviors of interest, and manually logging the occurrence and duration of these behaviors at a given temporal resolution in specific time intervals.
 This allowed the quantification of behavior with simple statistics such as the frequency, latency and duration of given behaviors, as well as the relative proportion of several behaviors in given environments.

 These observations and manual coding techniques are still popular today, although video recording techniques allow to store data, and score behavior from the lab, instead of in the field.
 Furthermore, computer-assisted tools allow to score behavior frame-by-frame.
 More on this will be covered in a future session on [Levels of Analysis and Quantification of Animal Behavior](3_LevelsOfAnalysisAndQuantificationOfBehavior.md).